Mei Joni

-Mei Joni (born 7 May 1989) is an Indonesian professional basketball player for West Bandits Solo of the Indonesian Basketball League.
+Mei Joni (born May 7, 1989) is an Indonesian professional basketball player who plays for RANS Simba Bogor of the Indonesian Basketball League (IBL).

 Club career

 Mei Joni formerly played for Amartha Hangtuah and Stapac Jakarta.

 In December 2020, Mei Joni joined the Indonesian Basketball League's newcomer club West Bandits Solo.

 National team

 Mei Joni has been a member of the Indonesian national basketball team, which he served as team captain.

 Player profile

 Jap Ricky Lesmana, head coach at the West Bandits, stated that he values Mei Joni's defense and shooting ability.